proudtobe1/ai-ops-framework/.github/CODE_OF_CONDUCT.md

 ## Reporting Issues

-If you experience or witness a violation of this Code of Conduct, please open an issue or contact the maintainers directly.
+If you experience or witness a violation of this Code of Conduct, please report it confidentially by contacting the governance board directly at governance@maryjaneandcompany.com.
+All reports will be reviewed promptly and handled with strict confidentiality.

 ## Attribution